torry2/torry2.github.io/content/index/htbprevise.md

 gzip -c /var/www/file_access.log > /var/backups/$(date --date="yesterday" +%Y%b%d)_file_access.gz
 {{< /highlight >}}

-This script is calling running the gzip command, however as this script is sudoable, the reference to gzip is a reference from the path, this may allow us to trick the script into running our own gzip command by exporting a new path of our choice.
-This is our vector for privilege escalation.
+The script is calling the `gzip` command, however it does not include the full path, so the command is called from our users current path.
+We can leverage this and hijack the path to run our own malicious gzip command, this is our vector for privilege escalation.
+This is possible due to sudo misconfiguration in which a `secure_path` is not set. -- Credit: <a href="https://ghostccamm.com/">GhostCcamm</a>

 The current path appears as: